EV Charging Solutions for Hotels & Offices | Business Guide

 The revenue model for hotels is threefold:

-- Direct charging: Revenue of ₹6–15 per kilowatt-hour depending on location and charger type.
+Direct charging: Revenue of ₹6–15 per kilowatt-hour depending on location and charger type.

-- Indirect spending: Visitors spend more on dining, retail, and amenities.
+Indirect spending: Visitors spend more on dining, retail, and amenities.

-- Occupancy premium: Attracts corporate guests who prefer sustainable practices.
+Occupancy premium: Attracts corporate guests who prefer sustainable practices.

-The cost of a Level 2 charger for overnight guest charging at 22kW capacity ranges between ₹4 to 7 lakh.
+Typical Hotel Scenario: The cost of a Level 2 charger for overnight guest charging at 22kW capacity ranges between ₹4 to 7 lakh.
 Properly marketed and integrated with the guests, such a charger can provide an income of ₹15,000–25,000 per month from direct charging fees, apart from indirect revenue from on-site spending.

 The Challenge Hotels Face: Installation Complexity

 Here's the reality that travel trade publications tend to overlook: many hotels struggle with the electrical infrastructure that needs to be put in place.
-A 5-star hotel in Delhi NCR approached us (Savekar) with a simple question:
+A 5-star hotel in Delhi NCR approached us (Savekar) with a simple question: "We have 500 rooms, but our current electrical panel can only support 3–4 chargers at a time without spending ₹15–20 lakh on upgrades."

 Hotels need to conduct a complete power audit before installation.
 The trick is a phased rollout strategy: install 2–3 chargers first, monitor usage, and then upgrade infrastructure accordingly.